johnfranolich/Hunting-Scripts/README.md

 # Hunting-Scripts
-A collection of hunting and blue team scripts; mostly others.
+A collection of hunting, blue team scripts and tools ; mostly others.

 PowerShell--